hphelion/documentation/vpn-quickstart.md

 #### Select your image flavor

-To boot a compute instance you will need to know which flavor of image you would like to use.
+To boot a compute instance you will need to know which [flavor of image](https://docs.hpcloud.com/api/v13/compute/) you would like to use.
+For the purpose of this guide, we use a small image.
+You need to assess the amount of bandwidth you need and select the appropriate flavor.

 Use the below command to list the available images:

     nova image-list